2

 • Can't run apps that only support armv7a.

-If the Android NDK acquires an option to build for armv9a, such code won't run on armv7a or armv8a devices.
+If and when the Android NDK acquires an option to build for armv9a, such code won't run on armv7a or armv8a devices.
 I presume that Google will require APKs with armv9a code to provide armv8a code as well, at least for a few years.

 Why is there any armv7a machine code in use?